LightAndLight/snake-wrangling-talk/slides/cbc.md

 Rinse and repeat

 <div class="notes">
-I think this pattern is really cool for getting quick type-safety wins, but it becomes more unwieldy the more conditions you need to encode.
+I think datakinds and gadts are really cool for getting quick compiler-checked wins, but it becomes more unwieldy the more conditions you need to encode.

 The real syntax tree was much bigger so the changes propagated across a lot more code.
 </div>